 Bailiff enforcement will recommence.
 There is an option to have the rejection reviewed at court.
 Unfortunately, a court fee of up to £255 is payable for each refusal that you wish to have reviewed.
 Needless to say, these applications are few and far between.

 Help with drafting a Dart Charge Out of Time Witness Statement

-Since the Dart Charge was introduced, we have been assisting motorists with drafting Out of Time witness statements (TE7 and TE9) and we have significant experience with knowing what information needs to be provided on these forms in order to improve the chance of the application being accepted.
+Since the Dart Charge was introduced, we have been assisting motorists with drafting Out of Time witness statements (TE7 and TE9).
+With over 12 years experience, we know what information needs to be provided in order to improve the chance of the application being accepted and the debt cancelled.
+Because of our long experience with drafting these applications, a very high percentage are accepted and we are justifiably proud of this position.
 If you require our assistance, please see our contact details below.
 We charge a fee of £45 for this service.
-In cases where there are multiple Dart Charge penalties, we substantially discount our fees.
+In cases where there are multiple Dart Charges, we substantially discount our fees.

 If you require assistance with drafting of your Out of Time witness statement forms TE7 and TE9, you can email a question to us using our online Enquiry Form.